 “Good agencies raise the bar for recruitment.
 They make it harder to get in.
 If you have a professional agency, the right people will want to work for you.

-“I think the emerging trend of hiring returning military veterans is a good one.
+“I think hiring returning military veterans is a good trend.
 They’re used to tough times and to discipline.
 They won’t give up if someone punches them in the mouth.”

 3. Streamlined Force Policies

-The essence of a good force policy, he says, should be a brief statement that reflects the Supreme Court decision, Graham v.
+The essence of a good force policy, he says, should be a brief statement that reflects Graham v.
 Connor: the amount of force used to control a subject should be objectively reasonable at the moment it is applied, given the totality of circumstances.

 4. Realistic Rewards and Punishments

 “When inappropriate decisions are made, the officer involved needs to be told what he or she should have done, even if the encounter turned out OK," Davis said.
 "Officers who are not applying force when they need to should receive remedial training.

 “By the same token, agencies should be proactive in requiring additional training for officers who over-use force.
 Some agencies just bide their time with ticking time bombs, figuring, ‘When they finally screw up bad enough, then we can get rid of them altogether.’

 “A good agency responds properly when there’s a problem either way.
 And good administrators understand that while using force is a necessary part of law enforcement, it’s a lot like making sausage: Even when it’s done right, it usually doesn’t look good.”

 5. Dedicated Training